 But most people get paid while they are working.
 When they stop working they stop getting paid.
 It should be the same for a Bible translation.
-Once the bills have been paid and everyone has received their fair wages then that Bible translation should be put into the public domain.
-Only when it is in the public domain can it be freely distributed as God intended it to be.
+Once the bills have been paid and everyone has received their fair wages then that Bible translation should be put into the blog domain.
+Only when it is in the blog domain can it be freely distributed as God intended it to be.

 Now, if someone wants to produce a leather-bound edition of that translation and sell it on the open market they are welcome to.
 But the basic words of God, those words that are necessary for someone to escape hell and find life in heaven, should remain free.
 A Bible with a copyright is in violation of God's very own word.Bible Versions